davybslc/vagrant_provision_scripts/README.md

 `Vagrantfile` is included for reference.

-`provision.sh` is the file called by `Vagrantfile` and controls what scripts are executed
+`/scripts/provision.sh` is the file called by `Vagrantfile` and controls what scripts are executed

-`config.sh` contains all of the cofigurable variables.
+`/scripts/config.sh` contains all of the cofigurable variables.
 See comments in that file for explanations

-`install_before.sh` provides the ability to change Ubuntu repositories, time zone, and runs `apt-get update` and `apt-get upgrade` if they have not already been run that day
+`/scripts/install_before.sh` provides the ability to change Ubuntu repositories, time zone, and runs `apt-get update` and `apt-get upgrade` if they have not already been run that day

-`install_lamp.sh` installs mysql, php, apache2 and postfix.
+`/scripts/install_lamp.sh` installs mysql, php, apache2 and postfix.
 See the script for details.

-`install_phpmyadmin.sh`, `install_xdebug.sh`, and `install_phpunit.sh` are all self explanitory.
+`/scripts/install_phpmyadmin.sh`, `/scripts/install_phpmyunit.sh`, and `/scripts/install_xdebug.sh` are all self explanitory.

-`install_after.sh` provides the ability to import a mysql database dump, change the apache admin email address as well as other functions.
+`/scripts/install_after.sh` provides the ability to import a mysql database dump, change the apache admin email address as well as other functions.

+`/scripts/vmhost_host_add.sh` and `/scripts/vmhost_host_remove.sh`